Spots colocalization (ComDet)

 Simple detection (1 channel)

-If the image is not two channels image, the following dialog window will appear:
+If the image is not multi-channel image, the following dialog window will appear:

 By default, plugin looks only for particles of specified size.
 If you check "Include larger particles?" box, it will also try to quantify bigger spots.

 If you choose Add to ROI Manager option ("All particles"), plugin will add detected rectangular ROIs around particles to ROI Manager.
-ROIs will have names in the format of d(detection# in Results table)_ch(#channel)_sl(#slice)_fr(#frame)_c(0 if particle is not colocalized and 1 if it is, see below).
+ROIs will have names in the format of ind(detection# in Results table)_ch(#channel)_sl(#slice)_fr(#frame).

-After pressing OK plugin runs and add rectangles in overlay on top of detected particles.
+After pressing OK plugin runs and add ovals/rectangles in overlay on top of detected particles.

 Also it will provide you Results table containing particles' coordinates (see below) and Summary table.
 I recommend to play with parameters to get a nice detection result.